lszeremeta/SDFEater/README.md

 java -jar SDFEater-VERSION-jar-with-dependencies.jar -i ../examples/chebi_test.sdf -f jsonld  > molecules.jsonld
 ```

-Returns [JSON-LD](https://json-ld.org/) and redirect output to `molecules.jsonld` file.
-SDFEater run from a JAR file.
+Returns [JSON-LD](https://json-ld.org/) and redirects output to `molecules.jsonld` file.
+SDFEater runs from a JAR file.

 ```shell
 docker run -it --rm --name sdfeater-app --mount type=bind,source=/home/user/input,target=/app/input,readonly lszeremeta/sdfeater:latest -i input/chebi_test.sdf -f microdata  > molecules.html
 ```

-Returns simple HTML with added [Microdata](https://www.w3.org/TR/microdata/) and redirect output to `molecules.html` file.
+Returns simple HTML with added [Microdata](https://www.w3.org/TR/microdata/) and redirects output to `molecules.html` file.
 Run from pre-build Docker image.

-In `examples` directory you can find example SDF files based on data from [ChEBI](https://www.ebi.ac.uk/chebi/init.do) and [DrugBank  open structures](https://www.drugbank.ca/releases/latest#open-data) databases.
+In the `examples` directory you can find example SDF files based on data from [ChEBI](https://www.ebi.ac.uk/chebi/init.do) and [DrugBank  open structures](https://www.drugbank.ca/releases/latest#open-data) databases.

 ## Publications and resources

 If you need more detailed information, take a look at these publications and resources.
-There you will find detailed description of the parser, performance tests and example Cypher outputs.
+There you will find a detailed description of the parser, performance tests, and example Cypher outputs.

 1. Ł. Szeremeta, "SDFEater: A Parser for Chemoinformatics Formats" 9 2018 \[Online].
 Available: <https://doi.org/10.26434/chemrxiv.7123193>.
 2. D. Tomaszuk and Ł. Szeremeta, "Named Property Graphs" in Proceedings of the 2018 Federated Conference on Computer Science and Information Systems, ser.
 Annals of Computer Science and Information Systems, M. Ganzha, L. Maciaszek, and M. Paprzycki, Eds., vol. 15.
 IEEE, 2018, pp. 173–177.
 (2018) \[Online].
 Available: <http://dx.doi.org/10.15439/2018F103>.